-In this paper, we consider a particular class of GPs (generated by linear, time-varying (LTV) stochastic differential equations (SDE) driven by white noise) whereupon the inverse kernel matrix is exactly sparse (block-tridiagonal) and can be derived in closed form.
+In this paper, we consider a particular class of GPs (gen-

+equations (SDE) driven by white noise) whereupon the inverse kernel matrix is exactly sparse (block-tridiagonal) and can be derived in closed form.
 Concentrating on this class of covariance functions results in only a minor loss of generality, because many commonly used covariance functions such the Matérn class and the squared exponential covariance function can be exactly or approximately represented as linear SDEs [17, 37, 41].
 We provide an example of this relationship at the end of this paper.
 The resulting sparsity allows the approach of Tong et al. [45, 46] to be implemented very efficiently.
 The intuition behind why this is possible is that the state we are estimating is Markovian for this class of GPs, which implies that the corresponding precision matrices are sparse [28].